gamblevore/speedie/Documentation/isms.md

         || P = person(12, "fred") // auto-constructor
         P.age = -2 // reports "error: Age -2 out of range on fred"

 As a bonus, I've also demonstrated auto-constructors, which are created for anything with 6 or less properties and (no explicit constructors).
-I just made two points with one example :)

-#### operators
+#### Custom Operators
 Speedie uses custom operators a lot.
 For string appends obviously, but for all sorts of classes.

 For example, you can compare an array to an int. `Strings` too.
 And `RingTree`!